eighteight/COVIDPause/readme.md

 ## Usage

-To temporarily enable/disable COVID Pause, click the COVID Pause icon at the top right.
+To temporarily enable/disable JunkIt!, click the JunkIt icon at the top right.